21 Ways To Repurpose Plastic Containers: Easy Craft Ideas

 17. Grocery shopping

-If you have a bunch of plastic bags from before, you can the bags for groceries, to collect plastic waste, or to store things.
+If you have a bunch of plastic bags from before, you can use the bags for groceries, to collect plastic waste, or to store things.

 18. Plastic bag showerhead cleaner

+You can reuse a plastic bag to wash your showerhead.
+Just fill it up with water, and add distilled white vinegar.
 Use a rubber band to secure it around your shower head.
-Let it soak for about an hour and then remove.
-Rinse the showerhead with warm water.
+Let it soak for about an hour and then remove & rinse with warm water.

 19. Leftover food